A police dog bit a woman’s head while she yelled in pain. Surgeons had to reattach her scalp, a lawsuit says.

 The lawsuit comes as the use of police dogs as a means of force has come under scrutiny.
 According to a 2020 investigation by the Marshall Project, police departments around the country use dogs trained to bite — often on people who are unarmed and suspected of nonviolent crimes or no crimes at all.

 Such bites can cause serious injuries.
 Between 2005 and 2013, police-dog bites sent thousands to the emergency room, according to the project.
 In Phoenix in 2019, a police dog bit off part of a man’s face after he led law enforcement on a chase, the Phoenix New Times reported.
-In December 2020, a police dog in San Ramon, Calif., gnawed on an unarmed Uber driver’s arm for close to a minute even though he had committed no crime, The Post reported.
+In December 2020, a police dog in San Ramon, Calif., sank its teeth into an unarmed Uber driver’s arm and continued to grip it for almost a minute even though he had committed no crime, The Post reported.

 Video shows driver cry out as police dog bites his arm in traffic stop.
 He sued the department after 3 surgeries.